A-hurdd/201-ops-reading-notes/moduel01-class-readings.md/reading01.md

 ---
 "***Open Command Prompt and type rstrui.exe in the Command Prompt window***.
 The System Restore wizard will open.
 Follow the instructions on the screen to complete the System Restore."
 [Source](https://www.lifewire.com/how-to-use-system-restore-in-windows-2626131)

+***What options are available if System Restore did not fix the problem?***
+---
+Try a different Restore point [Source](https://www.makeuseof.com/tag/3-check-system-restore-working/)